Coconut Rum (Coquito) Tiramisu

 • Mix 1/2 a can of condensed milk, 1/2 a can of evaporated milk, and 1/2 can of coconut milk (whatever’s left that isn’t in the cream mixture), 1/2 cup of Bacardi rum, and 1 tsp of cinnamon in a large bowl.
 It’s ok if it’s a bit lumpy from the chunks in the coconut milk just make sure it doesn’t get onto your lady fingers.

 • Before you dip your lady fingers in the makeshift coquito mixture, see how many lady fingers you’re going to need for your pan.
 You may need more or less than 24 depending on the size of your pan.
-I like to cut the lady fingers to the exact width of my pan so every bite has a bit of spongey lady finger.
+I like to cut the lady fingers to the exact width of my pan so every bite has a bit of spongy lady finger.
 Account enough for lady fingers for two layers.

 • After you’ve determined how many lady fingers you’ll need for each layer, dip the lady fingers into the coquito mixture.
 You’ll only want to lightly dip them for a second to not oversoak them.
 Line the bottom of the pan with lady fingers until completely covered.

 • Take your reserved cream mixture from the fridge and pour half of it on top of your lady fingers.
 Smooth it out with a spatula.
-(If you want a taller tiramisu (like pictured here), pour less than half of the mixture so the majority of cream sits on top).
+(If you want a taller tiramisu (like pictured here), pour less than half of the mixture so the majority of the cream sits on top).

 • Soak the remainder of the lady fingers and build your second layer the same way you built your first.
 Add the remaining amount of cream on top of the second layer of lady fingers.
 Smooth it out.

-• Sprinkle cinnamon through a fine mess sieve.
+• Sprinkle cinnamon through a fine mesh sieve.
 If you don’t own a sieve, you can use a colander or strainer with small holes.
 Be careful if you’re pouring the cinnamon straight on because it will clump together.

 What is coquito?